How much does a funeral cost in South Australia?

 The funeral director's fees for a burial service are broadly similar to their fees for a cremation with service.
 The cost difference is driven by cemetery fees: plot purchase, interment fee, and any maintenance levies.

-Specific SA cemetery fee schedules (such as Centennial Park, Adelaide's largest cemetery) were not available at the time of this research.
-Contact cemeteries directly for current pricing.
+Burial fee schedules for SA cemeteries were not available at the time of this research, although Centennial Park, Adelaide's largest cemetery, does publish its cremation fee (see below).
+Contact cemeteries directly for current burial pricing.

 Crematorium fees in SA